TomGarden/Translate/About/CV_desktop_details_2023-07-07_en.md

   I leaved it .
 I left .

-Before the Third job , i pay 6 months to develop a small game Tetris .
+Before the Third job , i pay 6 months to develop a small game : Tetris .
 It's now available on Google Play . but it's not name Tetris , I named it Lonely Square .

 **The Third Job** , from 2019 ~ 2020 , One and a half years .
 I work for `Bee Colony Technology Company` .
-- On the job , My company's Sass product focus on help middle and small school do the list
+- On the job , My company's SaaS product focus on help middle and small school .
-    - manage student , teachers push every student status to our plateform , student parents get they are kids status from our plateform .
+    - manage student , teachers push every student status push to our plateform , student's parents get they are kids status from our plateform .
     - also , parents enable comunicate with each other by our system .
-    - admissions , school's manager use our system get more new student .
+    - admissions , school's manager use our system get more new students .
-- On the job , I focus on Independent development The Android Client , is names full class.
+- On the job , I focus on Independent development The Android Client , it's names is : full class.
-    - the FullClass app is me complete from zero to one .
+    - I maked the FullClass app from zero to one .
     - the dev language is kotlin .
-    - the architecture from mvc to mvp .
+    - the architecture from mvc change to mvp .
 - Until DiDi Global company promise me more rewards , I left .

 **The Forth Job**, from 2020~2022 , 19 month  .
 I work for `DiDi Global Information Technology Company`
 - On the job , Our Team focus on company Instant Messaging(IM) application dev and maintenance .
 - My work is development and maintenance the TODO list module That is a part of IM ,
 - Unitl I think i'm not Enough time and chance to learn C++ skills .
+   - Now , i have ability to dev c++ app .
+But i think it doesn't suit to develop backend app . so i abandant it. and now i'm finding a new job .

 I've been fascinated by C++ for a while , then I noticed your company's position

+## Which project help you grow up .

+I think the start-up company `Bee Colony Technology Company` , it's SaaS project FullClass app make me grow up .

+I mean is , FullClass make me hold the whole things .
+I build the project form 0 to 1 , I build many modules , This modules togther make the project .
+That is it's help for me .

+The job , I just reuse myself android develop skill .

+If i have to say that i have done a good thing.
+I think it is i resisting the pressure .
+Because the job is very stressful .

+for the job , my advantage is i can resisting the pressure .
+              my Weakness is i don't like pressure .

+## Reason for leaving
+1. on some position , i think i con't learn more  or maybe i no chance grou up to stroger .
+    I will left .
+2. another reason is , if two job are seem same , i select the more rewards one .

+## Why select us
+Why?
+maybe , i whant make my english is more good .
+    on the work , every day i got 8 hours toghter with eng . on the same time , i can write code .
+    That's great .
+Another reason , I whant remote work , that make me more focused .

+## repeat
+I'm sorry  , will you speak slowly ? will you use simple words ?
+XXX i don't understand .